Articles of Association

 All Executive Officers and Committee shall be elected at the Annual Meeting.

-All registered members may seek nomination to Executive committee and nomination must reach Executive secretary at least 30 days prior to the Annual Meeting to enable postal or proxy votes to be requested.
+All registered members may seek nomination to the Executive Committee and nomination must reach Executive secretary at least 30 days prior to the Annual Meeting to enable postal or proxy votes to be requested.
 Only registered members may vote.

 Any proposed changes to the Articles of Association must be submitted for consideration and can only be voted on at the Annual Meeting.